AdamBanham/ExogenousData/exemplar/readme.md

   - make.py; the main python file to generate logs, visualisations and process model
   - controlflow.py; the code used to generate the endogenous event log.
   - utils.py; some helper functions
+  - exo_panel_growth.PNG; visualisation of uderlying equations used in the simulation.
   - process.dot, process.png, process.svg; used to generate a diagram of the control-flow. (using Graphviz)
   - Pipfile, Pipfile.lock; pipenv virtual environments that were used to generate log, expecting some version of python 3.9.
     - to generate the same virtual python environment, install [pipenv](https://github.com/pypa/pipenv).